 All of our contributors are freelance authors and photographers.
 If you have any question about their relationship with Overland Journal, please contact our managing editor, Sarah Ramm.

-Graeme Bell is a full-time overlander and author.
-He was born in Johannesburg, South Africa, but considers Cape Town home when not traveling the planet with his wife, Luisa, and two children, Keelan and Jessica, in a Land Rover Defender 130 (affectionately known as Mafuta).
-To date, the Bell family and Mafuta have over a period of 7 years toured Southern and East Africa, circumnavigated South America, and driven from Argentina to Alaska before touring the U.S. from coast to coast.
-In December 2016 Graeme personally transformed their Defender from a standard double cab into a camper with through access, a pop-top, and sleeping for four in anticipation of their current adventure, driving from the United Kingdom to Asia.
+Graeme Bell is a full-time overlander and the author of three books: We Will Be Free, Travel the Planet Overland, and Overlanding the Americas: La Lucha.
+He is traveling the planet with his wife, Luisa, and two children, Keelan and Jessica, in a Land Rover Defender 130 (affectionately known as Mafuta).
+To date, the Bell family and Mafuta have toured Southern and East Africa, circumnavigated South America, and driven from Argentina to Alaska.
+They also journeyed the US from coast to coast before overlanding from the UK to Asia.
+The family recently transformed their Defender from a standard double cab into a camper with through access, a pop-top, and sleeping for four in anticipation of a loop around Africa.

 Forrest and Samantha Cooper